Learning Vertex Representations for Bipartite Networks: Related Work

-Metapath2vec++~\cite{dong2017metapath2vec} and HNE~\cite{DBLP:conf/kdd/ChangHTQAH15} and EOE~\cite{DBLP:conf/wsdm/XuWCY17} are representative vertex embedding methods for heterogeneous networks.
+Metapath2vec++~\cite{dong2017metapath2vec}, HNE~\cite{DBLP:conf/kdd/ChangHTQAH15}, EOE~\cite{DBLP:conf/wsdm/XuWCY17}, and HERec~\cite{DBLP:journals/tkde/ShiHZY19} are representative vertex embedding methods for heterogeneous networks.
 Although they can be applied to bipartite network which can be seen as a special type of heterogeneous networks, they are not tailored for learning on bipartite networks.
 Specifically, HNE aims to integrate content and linkage structures into the embedding process, and Metapath2vec++ ignores the strength of the relations between vertices and treats the explicit and implicit relations as equally.
+For HERec, the meta-paths in a bipartite network only capture the user-item-user and item-user-item relationships, which are equivalent to only consider the 2nd-order proximity, rather than the high-order proximity.
 As such, they are suboptimal for vertex representation learning for a bipartite network.